cmlh/trustar-whiterabbit/README.md

 WhiteRabbit runs on `python 3.5.x`.

 1. Follow BlockSci instructions (https://citp.github.io/BlockSci/readme.html#quick-setup-using-amazon-ec2)
 for setting up an EC2 instance to run BlockSci.

+2. You can disregard the other steps if you only want to experiment or interested in one particular seed address.
+An easy way is to follow the instructions given by the `CryptoLocker_Analysis.ipynb` notebook.
+This notebook should live on the same server as BlockSci.

-2. Create a file named `seed_addresses.csv` in the `import` directory.
+3. Create a file named `seed_addresses.csv` in the `import` directory.
 Add the following columns to the csb file: `address,malware,first_seen,source`.

-3. If you would like to recompute the balances you need a to run the following on the EC2 instance running BlockSci.
+4. If you would like to recompute the balances you need a to run the following on the EC2 instance running BlockSci.

 `python3 compute_clusters_main.py`